Skip to content

 Activities

-• An introduction and initial interaction with the new adult that would not be a positive experience for the child.
+• Describe an introduction and initial interaction with an adult that would not be a positive experience for the child.
 How might the child react to this experience?
-When done, discuss why this wasn’t a positive experience and why this approach could harm the relationship between the new adult and the child.
+How could this approach harm the relationship between the adult and the child?

-• A positive introduction and initial interaction with the new adult.
+• Describe a positive introduction and initial interaction with an adult.
 How might the child react to this experience?
-When done, discuss why this was a positive experience and how it might enhance the relationship between the new adult and the child.
+Why was this a positive experience, and how it might enhance the relationship between the adult and the child?

 Option 2

-You are observing an adult interacting with a child who is deafblind.
+Imagine you are observing an adult interacting with a child who is deafblind.
 You know that the adult recently met the child and is hoping to build a relationship.
 You notice that the adult is encouraging the child to play with a toy that the child clearly does not like.
 What advice might you give the adult to better “read” the child’s emotions?
-Write a short response or prepare to discuss your advice.

 Part 3 - The Importance of Peer Relationships